benedictakim/homework11/README.md

 ## Functionality

+App allows user:
-Application should allow users to create and save notes.
+* to create and save notes
-Application should allow users to view previously saved notes.
+* to view previously saved notes
-Application should allow users to delete previously saved notes.
+* to delete previously saved notes